 Services for people with a learning disability

-An assessment of need is carried out to identify which services and supports you require.
-This assessment is called a community care assessment and may be carried out by a social worker, a care manager or health staff.
+An assessment of need is done to identify which services and supports you require.
+This is called a community care assessment.
+It may be done by a Social Worker, Care Manager or Health staff.

 A package of care is developed based on your identified needs.
 We aim to provide services which are community based and promote social integration.

 Autism is a lifelong developmental disability.
 It is part of the autism spectrum and is sometimes referred to as an autism spectrum disorder, or an ASD.
 Asperger syndrome is a form of autism.

 The Community Learning Disability team is a specialist team including professionals from social work and health care.
 They work together to give help and support to adults with learning disabilities, their families and carers in the community.